 Espionage or spying involves an individual obtaining information that is considered secret or confidential without the permission of the holder of the information.
 Espionage is inherently clandestine, as the legitimate holder of the information may change plans or take other countermeasures once it is known that the information is in unauthorized hands.

-One of the best ways to collect data and information on the potential enemy is to infiltrate their enemy ranks.
+One of the best ways to collect data and information on potential enemies is to infiltrate their ranks.
 Any reputed espionage agent or spy can do it.
-Also, there are detection agencies, both governmental and corporate, that supply the finest spies to formulate criminal cases.
+Also, there are governmental and corporate detection agencies that supply the finest spies to formulate criminal cases.
 These spies can collect all kinds of information regarding the strength or size of the enemy army.
 They can trace their internal movements while finding the dissidents among the enemy comrades and motivating them to defect.

 In severe situations, spies can be used to steal enemy technology or use it against them.
 Counter Intelligence program feeds enemy protocols with misleading data while protecting domestic vital issues.
 Every country conducts strict laws against spying and considers the severe penalty for getting caught in the act.
 But, the advantages of using a spy are so significant that the government or espionage takes the risk to use the data they can collect.

 The targets of espionage are many.
 The agents are trained under serious supervision, and they are experts in their respective fields.
 Generally, data collection is the main objective of the espionage strategy.
 These are some of the targets for any espionage agent:

 - Natural resources

 What Do Private Investigators Need to Know

 Private investigators should have a strong understanding of espionage to recognize potential espionage activities and safeguard their work from unauthorized interference.
 Here are key considerations for private investigators regarding espionage:

 Understand the Different Types